akoreman/Compute-Shader-Mesh-Path-Tracing/README.md

 WIP.
 Working on a path trace engine to raytrace meshes.
 Implemented using HLSL compute shaders in Unity3D.

 **Currently implemented:**
+- Opaque materials.
-- Raytracing for opaque planes and spheres.
+- Raytracing for perfect planes and spheres.
 - Phong specular reflections.
 - Lambert diffuse relections.
 - Importance sampling to speed-up convergence.